-In addition, the Office of Institutional Engagement has identified the following complementary values:
+In addition, the Division of Institutional Advancement has identified the following complementary values:

-Office of Institutional Engagement Goal: Be the BEST
+Division of Institutional Advancement Goal: Be the BEST

 - Build an organization and campaign that position philanthropy as a vital revenue stream for the college and museum